[A big guide to] Choosing barefoot shoes that fit you right

 We also receive questions about shoes for various occasions.Â

-Our elegant ballerina flats can be elevated with delicate chains. :)
+Our elegant dress shoes can be elevated with delicate chains. :)

 Our tip: Barefoot Chitra sneakers have proven to be great running shoes.
 For the open terrain, we head out in Sundara barefoot ankle shoes.